First passage sets of the 2D continuum Gaussian free field: The Minkowski content measure of the FPS

 In the last paragraph, we saw that a certain integrated version of the Minkowski content measure $\MM(\JJ_r)$ converges.
 We now strengthen it to full convergence.
 Throughout the section we suppose that $(\MM(F_\gamma),f)$ converges as $\gamma\to 0$ for all $f$ continuous compactly supported in $D$.

 The idea of the proof is to approximate $\mathcal{J}_{r}$ by linear combinations $\sum_{k=1}^{n}c_{k}F_{\gamma_{k}}$.
-As $\mathcal{J}_{r}$ is not continuous on $[0,1]$ and not $0$ in $0$, one cannot expect a uniform approximation over the whole interval.
+As $\mathcal{J}_{r}$ is not continuous on $[0,1]$ and does not take value $0$ at $r=0$, one cannot expect a uniform approximation over the whole interval.
 Thus we have to use an uniform approximation over a subinterval of $[0,1]$ for certain smoothed versions of $\JJ_r$, and to argue that the cut out parts do not matter.

 As a first step let us show that the Minkowski content measure is bounded.
 In fact we will show something a tiny bit stronger, that is useful for us in the later approximations: